aravindpanil/parser/README.md

   char t = str[0];
   ```
   It is not recommended to use dynamic allocation for fgets as it is an expensive process.
 Using a sufficiently large buffer for text is good enough and simple.

+ ## SCANNER CLASS IN JAVA

+  The scanner class breaks up the entire input into tokens seperated by delimiters.
+The default delimiter is whitespace.